nus-cs2103/website-base/admin/index-tee3201-fragment.md

 <div id="plagiarism-info">

 ### Plagiarism
 * You may view/discuss others' work or get help from others.
 However, <span class="text-danger"> ==the work you submit should be your own==.
-In case of similar submissions, marks will be divided among those submissions</span> e.g., if your submission scored 8/10 and there is another submission that is similar to your work (beyond coincidental similarity), each submission will get 4 marks.
+In case of similar submissions, ~~marks will be divided among those submissions~~</span> ~~e.g., if your submission scored 8/10 and there is another submission that is similar to your work (beyond coincidental similarity), each submission will get 4 marks~~ (new policy: NUS requires all plagiarism cases to reported to the university).
 * If you reuse/adapt code from elsewhere (e.g., from an online site such as stackoverflow), you must cite the source in the code. e.g.,
   ```python{.no-line-numbers}
   # Solution below adapted from https://stackoverflow.com/a/16252290